godotengine/godot-website/collections/_release_4_4/entry-systems-rendering-lightmaps-bicubic.md

 subsection: rendering
 rank: 0
 importance: 2
-anchor: "lightmaps-bicubic"
+anchor: lightmaps-bicubic
-title: "Lightmaps: bicubic sampling & transparency"
+title: Lightmaps: bicubic sampling & transparency
 blockquote: Blend into the <span class="highlight">shadows</span>
 text: |
-  Thanks to bicubic sampling (and new antialiasing for direct light samples) your low resolution static shadows will now look better than ever.
+  Thanks to bicubic sampling (and new antialiasing for direct light samples), your low resolution static shadows will now look better than ever.

   This method for reading from lightmaps smoothes out sharp edges, but requires a small run-time performance cost.
 You can disable it in the project settings if needed.